James-UTK/portfolio/README.md

 # James Helton

 ## Welcome!
-Welcome!
 I’m James Helton, an aspiring data analyst with a strong foundation in Python, SQL, and Tableau.
 As a veteran and student at the University of Tennessee, Knoxville, I’m passionate about leveraging data to solve complex problems and drive innovation.
 My approach is results-driven, blending analytical rigor with creativity to derive meaningful insights.

 ---